pryvyd9/AzgaarToCK3/Readme.md

 - Download latest release and extract it to any folder
 - Subscribe to "Total Conversion Sandbox" mod on workshop

+## Quirks
+- Azgaar only has 2 titles and CK3 has 5:
+	- barony = province
+	- county = 4 neighboring provinces of the same state
+	- duchy = state
+	- kingdom = all duchies of the same dominant culture
+	- empire = all kingdoms of the same dominant religion
+- Biome to terrain conversion is complicated and is WIP.
+- Characters are not generated yet to everyone starts as counts.
+Use "Entitled" mod to as a workaround for now.
+- No heads of religion.
+- Holy sites are mapped to random provinces/counties.
+- Cultures are mapped to random existing cultures.
+- Religions are mapped to random existing religions.

+## Known issues
+- Water provinces are rarely convex.
+It means that ship routes will look like navigators are all drunk.
+- Map painting is not perfect.

+## Multiplayer
+- use "[UMMS]Ultimate Modded Multiplayer Solver:null checksum" mod
+- use IronyModManager to export playset with custom mod and friends should import the exported file

 ## Usage
 1. Generate a map via https://azgaar.github.io/Fantasy-Map-Generator/
 2. Export GeoJSON cells and JSON full